ethpandaops/ansible-collection-general/roles/docker_network/README.md

 - Installs ndppd
 - Enables IPv6 forwarding
 - Sets `accept_ra=2` so the host keeps its default route
-- Configures ndppd to proxy NDP for the IPv6 subnet
+- Configures ndppd to proxy NDP for the public IPv6 subnet (ULA is excluded)
+- Prepends a ULA private subnet (`docker_network_ipv6_private_subnet`, default `fde7:f00d::/64`) to the bridge's IPAM config.
+Containers without an explicit `ipv6_address` auto-assign from this range; egress is masqueraded through the host's public IPv6, so internal-only containers don't burn addresses from the small public pool.
+Set the variable to `""` to opt out.

 ## Dependencies